-Topic 2 - Fundamental Map Analysis Approaches

-Moving Mapping to Analysis of Mapped Data - describes Spatial Analysis and Spatial Statistics as extensions to traditional mapping and statistics
+Topic 24: Overview of Spatial Analysis and Statistics

+Map Analysis book with companion CD-ROM for hands-on exercises and further reading
-Bending Our Understanding of Distance - uses effective distance in establishing erosion setback to demonstrate spatial analysis

-Use Spatial Statistics to Map Abnormal Averages - discusses surface modeling to characterize the spatial distribution inherent in a data set

-Making Space for Mapped Data - investigates the link between geographic space and data space for mapping data patterns
+Moving Mapping to Analysis of Mapped Data - describes Spatial Analysis and Spatial Statistics as extensions to traditional mapping and statistics Bending Our Understanding of Distance - uses effective distance in establishing erosion setback to demonstrate spatial analysis Use Spatial Statistics to Map Abnormal Averages - discusses surface modeling to characterize the spatial distribution inherent in a data set Making Space for Mapped Data - investigates the link between geographic space and data space for mapping data patterns

-Further Reading - one additional section
+Note: The processing and figures discussed in this topic were derived using $MapCalc^{TM}$ software.
+See www.innovativegis.com to download a free MapCalc Learner version with tutorial materials for classroom and self-learning map analysis concepts and procedures.

-<Click here> for a printer-friendly version of this topic (.pdf).
+<Click here> right-click to download a printer-friendly version of this topic (.pdf).